Protecting Remote Working Staff’s Mental Health - Fleximize

 Many employees are going to experience symptoms of distress and anxiety as the virus reaches its peak.
 In addition to this, home working can negatively impact the process of adapting to significant sources of stress or trauma.
 This can all amalgamate to negatively impact the mental health of employees.

-It’s important to provide employees with coping mechanisms and to create a range of personalized interventions to meet the needs of your remote workforce and effectively reduce stress and burnout.
+It’s important to provide employees with coping mechanisms and to create a range of personalised interventions to meet the needs of your remote workforce and effectively reduce stress and burnout.

 Highlight existing workplace offerings like employee assistance programmes (EAPs) which offer direct, confidential contact with counsellors and mental health experts.
 Consider inviting an expert to give a virtual company talk on general coping mechanisms for anxiety.
 This may help those who are worried about speaking to managers or employers about their fears.